Jeremy Workman

 Jeremy Workman is an American filmmaker and editor.
-His documentary films frequently focus on eccentrics, outsiders, and those with extreme passions.
-His acclaimed films include Lily Topples The World, The World Before Your Feet, Magical Universe, and Who Is Henry Jaglom?
-In most of his films, Workman serves as the director, cinematographer, and editor.
+His documentary films frequently focus on artists, eccentrics, outsiders, and those with extreme passions.
+His acclaimed films include Secret Mall Apartment, Deciding Vote, Lily Topples The World, The World Before Your Feet, Magical Universe, and Who Is Henry Jaglom?
+In many of his films, Workman serves as the director, cinematographer, and editor.